Absence Seizure -

 Isolated Seizures -

-A single seizure, nearly always a tonic-clonic seizure, with no risk factors for epilepsy and a normal neurological examination.
+A single seizure, usually a tonic-clonic seizure, with no risk factors for epilepsy and a normal neurological examination.
 Does no warrant long term treatment.

-A motor seizure (involving muscles) starting in one part of the body then progressing to other parts of the body on the same side.
-They can spread and become generalised.
+A focal motor seizure (involving muscles) starting in one part of the body then progressing to other parts of the body on the same side.
 Seizures of this type typically cause no change in awareness or alertness.
-They are temporary, and short – lived.

 JAE Juvenile Absence Epilepsy -

-A form of absence seizure with onset around puberty.
+A form of absence epilepsy with onset around puberty.
 Characterised by absence seizures, generalised tonic-clonic seizures and sometimes myoclonic jerks.

 JME Juvenile Myoclonic Epilepsy -

-This is a common form of epilepsy typically beginning in early adolescence.
-It is characterised by myoclonic jerks on awakening, and sometimes can progress into generalised tonic-clonic seizures.
-Usually managed easily with low doses of anti-epileptic medication.
+This is a common form of epilepsy typically beginning in adolescence.
+It is characterised by myoclonic jerks upon awakening, and sometimes can progress into generalised tonic-clonic seizures.

 Ketogenic Diet -

-This is a high fat, normal protein, and low carbohydrate diet used to treat seizures.
-It is mostly used with children.
+This is a high fat, low carbohydrate diet used to treat seizures mostly in children.
 The diet is based on ketosis, a change in the body’s metabolic state in which the body burns primarily fat, not sugar, for energy.
 Calories and liquid intake are strictly limited and, to work, the diet must be carefully and individually calculated and rigidly controlled.

 is when the body does not have enough glucose for energy, it burns stored fats instead; this results in a build-up of acids called ketones within the body.